Serbia pulls down Kosovo barricades, easing crisis

 "Within 24 to 48 hours the barricades will be removed ...
 But the distrust is not removed," Serbian president Aleksandar Vučić said after the talks.

-The situation arose after Kosovo tried to force ethnic Serbs to use Kosovar instead of Serbian number-plates in November.
+The situation arose after Kosovo tried to force ethnic Serbs to use Kosovar instead of Serbian car number-plates in November.

 It saw hundreds of ethnic Serb officials and policemen resign.
 It escalated when Kosovo detained an ethnic Serb ex-policeman on suspicion of having attacked Kosovar military personnel.